• Skip to primary navigation

 • The batter is fairly thick, don’t be alarmed by this.
 It needs to be sturdy to support the load of fruit on top.
 If it seems impossibly thick, add a couple tablespoons of milk.

-frontal view of rhubarb coffee cake slice on plate
+overhead view of sliced rhubarb coffee cake with a slice on the side

 Rhubarb Coffee Cake

-A wonderful spring recipe for brunch – tangy rhubarb in a fluffy coffee cake, topped with lots of streusel!
+A wonderful recipe for brunch, a picnic or a simple dessert – tangy rhubarb in a fluffy coffee cake, topped with lots of streusel!

 Ingredients